 The actual submission doesn’t happen till the fall of senior year.
 But, that doesn’t mean wait until that time to ask.

-TUN: Once a student gets confirmation from someone who is willing to write a recommendation letter, what are the appropriate next steps?
-Should that student speak to the recommendation writer about what he or she should include in that letter?
+Once a student gets confirmation from someone who is willing to write a recommendation letter, what are the appropriate next steps?
+Should that student speak to the recommendation writer about what should be included in the recommendation?
 Are there any documents or information that students should provide?

 All that being said, I do think there’s something to be said about a very genuine authentic letter of recommendation that doesn’t have talking points already provided.

 I think it depends on the teacher.
 If they’re one of those teachers writing 15 or 20 recommendations, it could be very helpful to have some guidelines or some reference points so that those letters don’t become generic from one student to the other.